Worldpay/access-checkout-android/README.md

     ) : AccessCheckoutException()
 ```

-The class `ValidationRule` includes the broken rule, a description message and the JSON path to the guilty property.
+The property `validationRules` contains a list of `ValidationRule`s which includes the broken rule, a description message and the JSON path to the offending property.

 `data class ValidationRule(val errorName: ValidationRuleName, val message: String, val jsonPath: String)`